DavidNaumann/MP1/README.md

 ```
 i.e. A21 would be the first instance of a 2 input AND gate
-or OR53 would be the third instnace of a 5 input OR gate
+or OR53 would be the third instance of a 5 input OR gate
 ```

 ### Components, Entities and Architectures